 Students with degrees in physics have historically had very high employment rates, both immediately after graduation and throughout their careers.
 The skills required to obtain a bachelor's degree in physics - critical thinking, problem solving, solid mathematical reasoning, and computer programming - cover a wide range of applications and are highly valued by employers.

-Physicists are particularly in demand as researchers at national laboratories, in the energy sector (for both fossil fuel and renewable energy sources), in medicine and medical physics, as designers and maintenance technicians for new diagnostic and imaging systems, in national and global financial analysis, and in law offices - especially those emphasizing patent law.
+Physicists are particularly in demand.
+Initial and long-term destinations for graduates include positions in many job sectors: as researchers at national laboratories, in the energy sector (for both fossil fuel and renewable energy sources), in medicine and medical physics, as designers and maintenance technicians for new diagnostic and imaging systems, in national and global financial analysis, and in law offices - especially those emphasizing patent law.

 Want to see where your fellow majors go right after graduating from IU?
 Check out the Walter Center’s First Destinations survey!